natenichols/NAsh-Shell/README.md

    13. Report (10)
    14. Bonus points (you can get bonus points only if you have everything else working (or very close to working))
        * Support multiple pipes in one command.
 (10)
-       * killcommand delivers signals to background processes.
+       * *kill* command delivers signals to background processes.
 The kill command has the format: kill SIGNUM JOBID, where SIGNUM is an integer specifying the signal number, and JOBID is an integer that specifies the job that should receive the signal.
 (5)

 ## MATERIALS TO BE HANDED IN

 Each group should submit the project by email to the TA (ishrakhayet@ku.edu).
 Create a tar file with all of your source code and a Makefile and build instructions.
 The report should describe each of the features in your quash shell and (briefly) how you implemented each feature.
 Also, describe how you tested quash and document any required features that are not completely implemented in your quash shell.

 ## MISCELLANEOUS

-- You may work in groups of 2 if you choose.
+* You may work in groups of 2 if you choose.
-- This project isnoteasy to implement.
+* This project isnoteasy to implement.
 Please start the project as early as you can.
-- We strongly recommend that you use C or C++ to implement this project.
+* We strongly recommend that you use C or C++ to implement this project.
 You may choose a different language, but beware that it may not be possible to implement some of the features in some languages.
 Also, if you choose to use another language, you may not use any libraries that abstract away the functionality of the shell (for example, libraries that call pipe, fork, and exec in a single routine).